online auction

 What is the 10 minute rule?

-Our Auction website runs a 10 Minute Rule policy which means that if a person places a bid within the last 10 minutes of the auction closing, the auction will extend to 10 minutes left.
+We use a 10 Minute Rule policy which means that if a person places a bid within the last 10 minutes of the auction closing, the auction will extend to 10 minutes left.
 This is to rule out sniper bidding at the end of auctions.

 How to set a budget for an online auction

-During the online auction process, it may be possible to overspend when bidding, therefore we recommend settign a budget beforehand to manage your spending.
+During the online auction process, it may be possible to overspend when bidding, therefore we recommend setting a budget beforehand to manage your spending.
 Once you have reached your maximum budget, you can know it is the right time to stop bidding.

 If you are interested in purchasing an asset auction, at Eddisons, contact our asset sales team today for more information.
 In addition, if you may be seeking to purchase a commercial property by auction, we are one of the largest property auction houses in the UK, offering over 3000 lots on a combined basis with our recent acquisition of SDL auctions based in Nottingham, with lots across the country.